7lexik0n/selectus/README.md

 > selectus(*className* [, *settings*]);

 ## Settings
-Selectus are using slide animation to show/hide select menu.
+Selectus is using slide animation to show/hide select menu.
 You can disable it, using `animated` property:
 ```javascript
   selectus('#defaultSelect', { animated: false });
 ```